The Extinctionist (2024)

 Directed by Pamela Berlin

-Starring Stephanie Berry, Sharina Martin, Sean McIntyre
+Featuring Stephanie Berry, Sharina Martin, Sean McIntyre

 An environmentalist distraught by climate change decides to sterilize herself.
 It all goes according to plan until she realizes she has less choice in the matter than she thought.